-As the leader of the Protiviti office in Oman, Al Maskari has accelerated the growth of the practice by creating new talent acquisition and development solutions using international scientific tools for assessment and employee engagement to promote change and innovation.
+As the leader of the Protiviti Oman office, Shatha has accelerated the growth of the practice by creating new talent acquisition and development solutions using international scientific tools for assessment and employee engagement to promote change and innovation.
 Especially for her new young recruits.

-Thanks to the special attention that Protiviti leaders, like Al Maskari, give to millennials, the corporate was recently listed on Forbes’ 2016 100 Best Places for Millennials to Work list.
+Thanks to the special attention that Protiviti leaders, like Shatha, give to millennials, the corporate was recently listed on Forbes’ 2016 100 Best Places for Millennials to Work list.
 So, what is the secret?
 What is Protiviti doing to keep millennials happy?
-Al Maskari shared her insights with me in the following interview.
+Shatha shared her insights from her experience at Protiviti Oman with me in the following interview.